 This analysis exposed several risks in the existing equipment.
 Because of the tight tolerances on target dispense volumes, the Scale Station needed to be re-designed to accommodate the detection of very small amounts of liquid.

-There were also lots of environmental factors around the Scale Station that were currently making it difficult to separate ‘signal’ from ‘noise’.
+There were also lots of environmental factors around the Scale Station that were currently making it difficult to separate “signal” from “noise.”
 The Scale Station was surrounded by a 36” diameter rotating dial, several 6-axis robots, and several Feeder Stations for feeding consumables (tubes and caps) onto the dial.
 A new scale nest was designed to mitigate excessive vibration from surrounding stations.

 The Capping Station was another area that needed re-design.
-Cap torque is a Critical to Quality (CTQ) metric, and the existing actuator was insufficient.
+Cap torque was a Critical to Quality (CTQ) metric, and the existing actuator was insufficient.
 It used an out-of-date communications protocol, was difficult to perform maintenance on, and contained no closed-loop control for the precision required by the customer.

-Automationnth performed a cost analysis which proved that the additional cost of a more modern actuator would pay for itself in terms of savings in development time and maintenance.
+Automation NTH performed a cost analysis which proved that the additional cost of a more modern actuator would pay for itself in terms of savings in development time and maintenance.
 The new actuator contained integrated closed-loop Scale Nest torque feedback, as well as modern safety protocols, and allowed users to define custom parameters directly from the Human Machine Interface (HMI).

 Added Value